yassineZakhama/wc/README.md

 # wc

-This is my implementation of the Unix wc (word count) command-line tool.
+A Rust implementation of the Unix wc (word count) command-line tool.
-It is a solution for <a href="https://codingchallenges.fyi/challenges/challenge-wc/">John Cricket's Coding Challenge</a>

 This program counts lines, words, characters, and bytes in text files or standard input.